Yoann Damet

-Yoann Damet is a French association football coach who is currently a first-team coach with Columbus Crew in Major League Soccer.
-He served twice as interim head coach of FC Cincinnati at ages 29 and 30, making him the youngest head or assistant coach in Major League Soccer.
+Yoann Damet (born 19 March 1990) is a French association football coach who is currently the head coach of Major League Soccer club St. Louis City SC.

+Damet began his managerial career at age 16, coaching several youth squads in France and Canada.
+He then spent four years as an assistant coach with FC Cincinnati, twice serving as interim head coach.
+At 29 years of age, Damet was the youngest head or assistant coach in Major League Soccer when Cincinnati joined the league in 2019.
+He then served in assistant and second-team coaching roles at LA Galaxy and Columbus Crew.
+In December 2025, he was named head coach of St. Louis City SC, his first permanent position as head coach of a top-division team.

 Early life

 Damet was born on 19 March 1990 in Marseille, France.
 He first started playing football at age 8 following the 1998 FIFA World Cup, which was both hosted and won by France.
-At age 17 he played club football at the fifth tier of the French football league system.
-However, he did not think he was skilled enough to play professionally, so he turned his interests to coaching at age 16.
+At age 17 he played club football at the fifth tier of the French league system.
+However, he did not think he would make it to a professional level as a player, so he developed an early interest in coaching.
 In 2011, he earned a degree in sports training with a specialty in football from the University of Burgundy in Dijon, France.

 Career

+Youth coaching

-Damet began his managerial career at age 16 with the sixth-tier club Beaune FC, where he spent five years as the under-13 coach.
-He then moved on to the fourth division club Jura Sud Foot, where he was the head coach of the U-15 and U-17 teams for two years.
+Damet began his managerial career at age 16 with the sixth-tier club Beaune, where he coached the under-13 level from 2006 to 2011.
+He then moved on to the fourth division club Jura Sud, where he was the head coach of the U-15 and U-17 teams from 2011 to 2012.
 He also spent a season managing the U-14 district tournament of the department of Jura in the Bourgogne-Franche-Comté region.
-In 2013, he joined the academy staff of Dijon FCO, then in Ligue 2, and served as the U-11 head coach.
+In 2013, he joined the academy staff of Dijon, then in Ligue 2, and served as the U-11 head coach.

 In 2014, he moved to Canada to work for the Montreal Impact Academy.
-Initially he worked as the U-12 head coach, but became the U-18 head coach in December 2015.
+Initially he worked as the U-12 head coach, then became the U-18 head coach in December 2015.

+FC Cincinnati

 In March 2017, he left Montreal to join FC Cincinnati in the United Soccer League as an assistant coach.
 FC Cincinnati retained Damet through their transition up to Major League Soccer in 2019.

+On 7 May 2019, Cincinnati head coach Alan Koch was fired after starting the season with just 8 points through 11 games and, according to club president Jeff Berding, "a series of recent issues and a team culture that had deteriorated".
+As a result, Damet was named interim head coach while an international search was undertaken for a permanent replacement.
+At 29 years old, Damet was the youngest head or assistant coach in the league.